Mohammadjamiu/tahugo/content/signals-and-system/how-do-you-solve-energy-and-power-signals-problem.md

 $r(t)$ = $tu(t)$, E = &infin; and P = &infin;

+Also a function like this one below has an energy and a power equal to zero hence, can also be considered neither an energy or power signal.

 $x(t)$ = $e^{-at}$, E = 0; and P = 0;

 {{< ste >}}That’s the first step to know if a signal is either a power or an energy signal{{</ ste >}}.
 But what if you can’t easily tell and also you are asked to solve the signal and verify if it is a power or energy signal using it formula.